 1. In such a scenario, the instant response of the body comes from “oxygen sensing centres” located in the part of our brain at the back of our head.

-2. These centres contact a very useful bunch of nerves called the “sympathetic nervous system” for help.
+2. These centers contact a very useful bunch of nerves called the “sympathetic nervous system” for help.

 3. These nerves coax the Adrenal gland to release Adrenalin hormone.